-I have always *loved* the effect from airbrush foundations but the idea of having to use a gun and compressor just seem too much for every day.
+I have always LOVED the effect of airbrush foundations but the idea of having to use a gun and compressor just seems too much for every day.
 Lucky for me, I was sent award-winning SK-II Air Touch Foundation, an airbrush foundation that you spray directly onto your face for the same flawless effect MINUS the bulky equipment and hassle.
 Want to know if it delivers?
 Read on to find out!

 Besides the awesome finish, the wearability of this foundation is superb!
 As you all know, I’m a fan of the dewy look and with this foundation, I never have to set with powder or touch up during the day.
 The foundation does not oxidize or change color either and my skin stays fresh until I take it off at the end of the day.

 Color-wise, there are only 4 shades available in the US.
 OP-1 is the lightest with pink undertones, OP-3 is a medium color also with pink undertones, BP-4 is a darker beige/yellow color and BR-6 is the darkest with more neutral undertones.
-I have OP-3 and it is a decent match for my MAC NC30 skin.
+OP-3, featured in this review, is a decent match for my MAC NC30 skin.
 Here is a picture of it squirted onto the back of my hand.

-The only con I can think of is probably the price.
-At $165 for the complete set (device and refill) and $90 for a refill which only lasts approximately 2 months if you use it everyday, this is no doubt the most expensive foundation I have ever used.
+The only con is probably the price.
+At $165 for the complete set (device and refill) and $90 for a refill which probably will last about 2 months if you use it everyday, this is no doubt the most expensive foundation I have ever used.
 But considering the effect it gives and how easy it is to use, I am still willing to fork out the money when my refill runs out.